 One of the best reasons to get sober is the financial benefit.
 The average American household spends $565 on alcohol every year, with many spending far more.

-Imagine what you could do with that money if it wasn’t spent on alcohol?
+Imagine what you could do with that money if it weren’t spent on alcohol.

 Drinking is not a cheap hobby.
-Drinking in bars is more expensive than drinking at home but either way, the dollars are going to quickly rack up.
+Drinking in bars is more expensive than drinking at home, but either way, the dollars are going to rack up quickly.

 If you need some motivation to live a sober life, calculating how much you’ve spent on alcohol over the past year might just be the reality check you need.
 It’s almost guaranteed to be more than you might think.